Scream! If You Know the Answer: Games

 The show has various games, but only four rounds are played each week.
 Below is a description of each game.
 In most rounds, the number of points per correct answer, or the number of points per second lasted is dictated by which number round it is.
 For example, a correct answer in round two will score two points, or lasting 14 seconds in round three will score 42 points.

-Queasy as ABC – This involves each team having to ride either the Colossus or Nemesis: Inferno roller coasters, while taking turns to give answers to a given category.
+Queasy as ABC – This involves each team having to ride either Colossus or Nemesis Inferno, while taking turns to give answers to a given category.
 These categories are usually quite simple, like 'Food' or 'Body Parts' for instance, however the players must provide answers in sequence for each letter of the alphabet as they go around.
 Points are given for each correct answer provided by the correct player.

 Easier Said ...
-Than Spun - This round involves one player from each team riding the Slammer or Samurai spinning rides (or Zodiac in Series 2), while via an earpiece, their partner on the ground describes to them a series of everyday items being shown to them on flashcards.
+Than Spun – This round involves one player from each team riding the Slammer or Samurai spinning rides (or Zodiac in Series 2), while via an earpiece, their partner on the ground describes to them a series of everyday items being shown to them on flashcards.
 Points are scored for each correct answer given, according to the rules explained above, however on occasion, five points are awarded per correct answer, regardless of the round number.

-Q and Aaaaargh! (originally Question and Aaaaargh!) - This round sees the host join the celebrity from each team on the SAW: The Ride or Nemesis: Inferno roller coasters (or Samurai in series 2).
+Q and Aaaaargh! (originally Question and Aaaaargh!) – This round sees the host join the celebrity from each team on the SAW: The Ride or Nemesis Inferno roller coasters (or Samurai in series 2).
 As they go around, the host asks a series of quick-fire questions, with the first player to correctly answer scoring for their team.

 Yes or No and Down You Go – This round sees the celebrity from each team being hoisted to the top of the Detonator tower ride with the non-celebrity from the other team.
 Once at the top of the tower, the celebrity must ask the non-celebrity a series of questions.
 Should the non-celebrity say 'Yes', 'No', or 'Maybe', the round ends, and they are dropped from the top of the tower.
 Points are scored based on how many seconds they remain at the top of the tower.